demikaiser/AutoInsuranceClaimPrediction/README.md

 # AutoInsuranceClaimPrediction

-This is a repository to show the process for predicting a claim amount of a customer of an automobile insurance.
+This is a repository to show the process for predicting a claim amount of a customer of automobile insurance.
 Unfortunately, some data is confidential so all the sensitive parts are removed from the project; however, there is still a good amount of information on the exploration.
 This project was held as an in-class competition (8 teams in total), and we got the 1st place.